pytorch/serve/docs/getting_started.md

 #### Using REST APIs

-As an example we'll download the below cute kitten with
+As an example we'll download the below cute kitten with:

 ![kitten](images/kitten_small.jpg)